Sprinter1999/FNBench/README.md

 # FNBench
-Official codes for our IEEE TDSC paper [FNBench: Benchmarking Robust Federated Learning against Noisy Labels (under major revision)](www.techrxiv.org/users/691169/articles/1215740-fnbench-benchmarking-robust-federated-learning-against-noisy-labels).
+Official codes for our IEEE TDSC paper [FNBench: Benchmarking Robust Federated Learning against Noisy Labels (under major revision)](https://arxiv.org/abs/2505.06684).
 It serves as a benchmark platform for researchers to evaluate robust federated learning algorithms against noisy labels.
-The revised version will be available soon.
 If you have any questions, please feel free to contact me: )

 ## Previous Abstract
 <!-- TBD. -->